 As you cross Baffin Bay today, your team of onboard experts will continue to educate you on the history and wildlife of the Arctic, while naturalists keep watch for fulmars and dovekies, pilot whales and perhaps even orca.
 As the ship approaches Greenland, the likelihood increases of spotting some of the big baleen whale species.

 Today cruise into one of the wonders of the world, the Jacobshavn Icefjord – a UNESCO World Heritage site.
 The glacier that creates these stunning icebergs advances at over 40 metres per day, creating around 50 cubic kilometres of ice each year.
 The approach to Ilulissat is dependent on the amount of ice in and around the mouth of the fjord.
 Your Captain and officers are skilled ice navigators and the ship has one of the highest ice ratings of any vessel exploring Arctic waters.

 Day 12 – Sisimiut

-Today explore some more of the fjord, before visiting the beautiful town of Sisimiut.
-Here cheerfully colourful houses contrast against a dark granite peak in the background.
+Today explore more of the fjord, before visiting the beautiful town of Sisimiut.
+Here cheerfully colorful houses contrast against a dark granite peak in the background.
 If you’re lucky, the traditional Greenlandic kayakers will demonstrate the art of ‘Eskimo rolling.’

-Today you say farewell to your group and guides, as a flight takes you back to Ottawa where you’ll stay overnight at the Fairmont Chateau Laurier.
+Today you say farewell to your group and guides, as a charter flight takes you to Ottawa where you’ll stay overnight at the Fairmont Chateau Laurier.

 What are the best months to see the polar bears?